thomasahle/ziplm/README.md

 Once we have converted the text into this tokenized format,  we count the number of each kind of unique token.
 This gives us the probability distribution we use for the Huffman encoding.
-We see this is an extraodinarily simple scheme, where the assumed probability distribution of a token, given the context, $p(x|c)$, is completely independent of the context!
+We see this is an extraordinarily simple scheme, where the assumed probability distribution of a token, given the context, $p(x|c)$, is completely independent of the context!
-Of course there is still some dependency on the character level, but only because the tokens themselves refer to the context.
+Of course, there is still some dependency on the character level, but only because the tokens themselves refer to the context.

 Now assume we compute the probability $p(x)$, the length $w_x$ and the entropy $e_x = \log_2(1/p(x))$ for each token.
 How can we write the longest text using the fewest bits?